hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 * `enabled` -  Has this cluster been integrated with an application gateway.

-* `effective_application_gateway_id` - The ID of the application gateway associated with the application gateway ingress controller deployed to this cluster.
+* `effective_gateway_id` - The ID of the application gateway associated with the application gateway ingress controller deployed to this cluster.

 ---